gauravsroha/React-Node-Test/README.md

-# React & Node.js Skill Test

-## Estimated Time

-- 60 min

-## Requirements

-- Bug fix to login without any issues (20min) <br/>
-  There is no need to change or add login function.
-  Interpret the code structure and set the correct environment by the experience of building projects. <br/>
-  Here is a login information. <br/>
-  ✓ email: admin@gmail.com  ✓ password: admin123

-- Implement Restful API of "Meeting" in the both of server and client sides (40min)<br/>
-  Focus Code Style and Code Optimization. <br/>
-  Reference other functions.

-Steps to Run -
-1. Clone the repository to your IDE
-2. Create a .env in Client Directory and type REACT_APP_BASE_URL='http://localhost:5001/' as our server is configured to run at this address
-3. Create a .env in Server and type JWT_SECRET= """Any strong random key to secure authentication"""
-4. Open 3 Terminals,
-  4.1 Navigate to Client, Run npm install then npm start 4.2 Navigate to Server, Run npm install then npm start 4.3 Be on the root directory, Start the MongoDB services by running brew services start mongodb-community
-    4.3.1 If MongoDB services not installed
-    - run brew tap mongodb/brew
-    - run brew install mongodb-community
-    Then start the services
-5. Use credentials ✓ email: admin@gmail.com  ✓ password: admin123 to login

-Changes/Additions -

-Bug Fixes of Login-
-1. Addition of .env in client directory to use Base Url in Api file (Client side)
-2. Addition of .env in Server directory to secure the authentication using a JWT key which was hardcoded in the project

-Restful API "Meeting"
-1. Completed the AddData and FetchAlldata functions
-2. Completed the Controllers for functions of Add, Index, View, Delete, DeleteMany
-3. Set up routes for the backend so that these declared functions can interact with frontend payload
-4. Added Meeting Schema model to add entries in the database.
+## Steps to Run

+1. **Clone the repository to your IDE**

+2. **Set up Client environment**
+   - Create a .env file in the Client directory
+   - Add: REACT_APP_BASE_URL='http://localhost:5001/'
+   - because our server is configured to run at this address

+3. **Set up Server environment**
+   - Create a .env file in the Server directory
+   - Add: JWT_SECRET="Any strong random key to secure authentication"

+4. **Start the Client**
+   - Navigate to Client directory
+   - Run npm install
+   - Run npm start

+5. **Start the Server**
+   - Navigate to Server directory
+   - Run npm install
+   - Run npm start

+6. **Start MongoDB services**
+   - From the root directory, run: brew services start mongodb-community

+   **If MongoDB is not installed:**
+   - Run brew tap mongodb/brew
+   - Run brew install mongodb-community
+   - Run brew services start mongodb-community

+7. **Login to the application**
+   - Use credentials:
+     - Email: admin@gmail.com
+     - Password: admin123

+## Changes/Additions

+### Bug Fixes for Login
+1. **Client-side fix**: Added .env file in client directory to use Base URL in API file
+2. **Server-side fix**: Added .env file in Server directory to secure authentication using a JWT key (was previously hardcoded)

+### Restful API "Meeting"
+1. **Backend Implementation**:
+   - Completed the AddData and FetchAllData functions
+   - Completed the Controllers for functions: Add, Index, View, Delete, DeleteMany
+   - Set up routes for the backend so declared functions can interact with frontend payload
+   - Added Meeting Schema model to add entries in the database

+2. **Frontend Integration**:
+   - Connected frontend components with backend API endpoints
+   - Implemented proper error handling and data validation